David Durden

-David Durden (born December 26, 1998) is an American professional football wide receiver who is currently a free agent.
+John David Durden II (born December 26, 1998) is an American professional football wide receiver who is currently a free agent.
 He played college football at Mercer before transferring to West Florida.
 He also played minor league baseball in the Boston Red Sox organization.

 Early life and baseball career

 Durden grew up in Midville, Georgia and attended the Emanuel County Institute.
 He committed to play college football at Mercer.

 Durden was selected in the 20th round of the 2017 Major League Baseball draft by the Boston Red Sox.
 He signed with the team and received a $125,000 bonus to forgo his commitment to Mercer.
 Durden was assigned to the Rookie-level Gulf Coast League Red Sox and batted .220 in 91 at-bats.
 After the season, he retired from baseball in order to pursue playing college football.

 College career

 Durden enrolled at Mercer prior to the beginning of the 2018 season.
 He caught 18 passes for 407 yards with five touchdowns as a freshman.
 Durden had 45 receptions for 647 yards and four touchdowns and returned 29 kickoffs for 750 yards during his sophomore season and was named first-team All-Southern Conference as a returner.

 Durden transferred to West Florida after his sophomore year.
 Durden's first season at West Florida was canceled due to Covid-19.
 Durden was named first-team All-Gulf South Conference (GSC) after catching 34 passes for 787 yards and 10 touchdowns.
 Durden repeated as a first-team All-GSC selection as a senior after recording 54 receptions for 1,128 yards and 13 touchdowns.